ahb108/MicroPasts-3Dview/README.md

 MicroPasts-3Dview
 =================

-This is an implementation of a WebGL viewer project, created by Andrew Bevan for the MicroPasts project
+This is a WebGL viewer created by Andrew
+Bevan for the MicroPasts project
 (funded by the UK Arts and Humanities Research Council)

 ## Acknowledgments
 This viewer makes use the excellent three.js, along with jquery.
-Many thanks to Manuel Wieser,  Johannes Raida and Marek Maciusowicz for their assistance.
+Many thanks to Marek Maciusowicz, Daniel Pett, Johannes Raida and Manuel Wieser for their assistance.

 ## Copyright / License